Valley of the Kings (film)

 Valley of the Kings is a 1954 American Eastmancolor adventure film produced by Metro-Goldwyn-Mayer.
 It was written and directed by Robert Pirosh from a screenplay by Robert Pirosh and Karl Tunberg, "suggested by historical data" in the 1949 book Gods, Graves and Scholars by C. W. Ceram.
 The music was by Miklós Rózsa and the cinematography by Robert Surtees.

 Plot

 In 1900, Ann Mercedes (Eleanor Parker) travels to Cairo with her husband Philip (Carlos Thompson) and Mark Brandon (Robert Taylor).
+Phillip dies attempting to kill Mark.
+Mark is willing to help the couple because he used to work with Ann's deceased father.
 She is interested in visiting and studying the tomb of Pharaoh Rahotep.
 After many adventures, she seeks to prove its link with the tomb of Joseph.
+Their adventure is marred by intrigue, betrayal and murder.They are encountered by a villain, Hamad, who has evil motives in mind.
+Phillip and Hamad work together.
+After Hamad successfully traps Philip in a cave during their expedition, a subsequent confrontation results in Philip murdering Hamad before he dies.